Ludovic McLellan Mann: 1933 Dispute

 On 2 March 1933, Mann gave an address to the Glasgow University Geological Society titled "Crustal Pulsations and Palaeolithic Man in Scotland" where he discussed his theories on the metrology of ancient artefacts and his belief that they were made by humans.
 This was a controversial position to take at the time, as it was unknown whether, for example, eoliths were naturally occurring or designed by humans.
 The talk was reported in the Glasgow Herald, the Scotsman and Express, which generated a significant amount of correspondence and that eventually generated into a bitter dispute between Mann and his archeological fellows on one side and Sir Edward Battersby Bailey who held the chair of geology at the University of Glasgow and his fellow geologists on the other side.

-To settle the matter and come to some kind of consensus, it was decided to established a 9-man committee of 4 members from each discipline.
+To settle the matter and come to some kind of consensus, it was decided to establish a 9-man committee of 4 members from each discipline.
 The archeological contingent consisted of John M Davidson, James Grieve, Joe Harrison Maxwell and J. Jeffrey Waddell while the geologists consisted of William Roberts Flett, P. A. Leitch, James Phemister and S. J. Ramsay Sibbald with E.B.
 Bailey acting as chairman.
 The group began measuring artefacts in November 1933 and continued until March 1937.
 The committee released a report "Reports of the Joint Committee on Ancient Measures: Presented to the Glasgow Archaeological Society and The Geological Society of Glasgow" on 28 July 1937 that concluded by statistical analysis, that Manns measurements as a "percentage of fits was roughly the same as the percentage which would have occurred by chance over minus or positive 1mm".
 That conclusion was supported by the four geologists but only one of the archeologists while the rest, Davidson, Maxwell and Waddell agreeing that the measurement methodology used during the investigation was flawed.
 Mann responded to his critics in 1938 with a pamphlet, "Ancient Measures: their Origin and Meaning", stating the "Lack of cohesion in the work of the Committee has been … disastrous, and the compilation of the measurements of some 150 artifacts over a period of more than 3½ years is eloquent testimony to its futility".

+From May 1938, Mann was heavily involved as an Archeological Observer for the Empire Exhibition in Bellahouston Park, Glasgow.
+This was followed by a visit to San Francisco in 1939 to exhibit at the Golden Gate International Exposition.
+He ensured the exhibition presented a replica of a Druid temple as well as a replica Robert Burns’ home in Alloway and of the Knappers dig.
+He also lectured on his most recent digs and finds.
+However, the exhibition was a financial failure that ended costing him money.